 While you can't always guarantee when and how an employee will start to underperform, there are a few things you can look for to understand why they might be showing signs of underperformance.

-Understanding staff underperformance is a great first step in ensuring your team's rest doesn’t fall into the same trap.
+Understanding staff underperformance is a significant first step in ensuring your team's rest doesn't fall into the same trap.

 Here are five common reasons for staff underperformance and how to prevent them.

-When management feels like their efforts unrecognised or unappreciated, they can quickly start to feel disengaged.
+When management feels their efforts are unrecognised or unappreciated, they can quickly become disengaged.

-If management feels disengaged and starts to show signs of underperformance, they are unlikely to promote a positive work attitude to the rest of their team.
+If management feels disengaged and starts to show underperformance, they are unlikely to promote a positive work attitude to the rest of their team.

-When leadership goes wary, the rest falls shortly after, so make sure you provide a frequent opportunity for management to discuss their career progression and the task at hand.
+When leadership goes wary, the rest falls shortly after, so ensure you provide a frequent opportunity for management to discuss their career progression and the task at hand.

-A staff member could be performing really well, but once they feel they're owed a promotion, they could start to underperform.
+A staff member could perform well, but once they feel they're owed a promotion, they could start to underperform.

-In some instances, organizations might not have positions available for promotion.
+In some instances, organisations might not have positions available for promotion.
 Having no room for promotion can have a seriously negative impact.

 It makes staff as if they have nothing to work towards.

-If this is the case, there are ways to challenge employees in their position without the need for a promotion.
+If this is the case, there are ways to challenge employees without needing a promotion.

 Staff underperformance can be a result of a lack of incentives.

-If staff are working hard towards a target or goal with nothing in return, it can be hard to find motivation.
+If staff work hard towards a target or goal with nothing in return, it can be hard to find motivation.

-Lack of incentives can be especially impactful on sales teams.
-Whether it’s team bonuses, pay raises or as little as a thank you.
+Lack of incentives can be incredibly impactful on sales teams.
+Whether it's team bonuses, pay raises or as little as a thank you.

-Brainstorm some ideas that are within your team’s budget.
-To get you started, check out this article on 25 low-cost ways to reward employees.
+Brainstorm some ideas that are within your team's budget.
+Then, check out this 25 low-cost ways to reward employees article to get started.

-Whether there are personal issues at home or the job demands are unmanageable, work-related stress can become hard to manage.
+Whether personal issues at home or job demands are unmanageable, work-related stress can become hard to manage.

-If you feel as though this might cause staff underperformance, create a safe and open space for the staff to express this.
+If you feel this might cause staff underperformance, create a safe and open space for the staff to express this.

 To be a good manager, you need to support your employees and try to understand their circumstances.
-Try to help them deal with their personal issues, which will encourage your employees to perform well at work.
+Try to help them deal with their issues, encouraging your employees to perform well at work.

 One of the number one causes of staff underperformance is a lack of motivation.